agilly1989/ComfyUI_agilly1989_motorway/readme.md

 * [ ] Tidy up
 * [ ] Rename stuff maybe?
 * [ ] Properly name nodes (haven't gotten around to it yet)

+# Errors
+If you see an error about `'MotorwayClass' object has no attribute 'hash_` that is because that key (as a sha256 hash) doesn't exist in the Motorway.
+Double check your key values.

+# Help me please!

+You can find me in the [Comfy Org discord](https://discord.com/invite/comfyorg) as `@agilly1989` or feel free to open an issue above.
+Do not DM me on Discord, you will be ignored.